-The fuboTV 7-day free trial can be used to stream Champions League quarter-finals without cable subscription because its basic fubo package includes both TNT and Univision Deportes.
+The fuboTV 7-day free trial can be used to stream the Champions League finals without cable subscription because its basic fubo package includes both TNT and Univision Deportes.
 If you want to continue using the service, that’ll cost you $44.99/month or $24.99/month for fubo Latino.
-Therefore you should take this only if you’re gonna watch other fuboTV channels as well because the above-mentioned streaming options are cheaper.
+Therefore you should take this only if you’re going to watch other fuboTV channels as well – the above-mentioned streaming options are simply cheaper.
 The platform supports Android, iOS, Apple TV, Android TV, Amazon TV, Chromecast, and Roku.

-There’s also a free way to watch the UEFA Champions League in the US on internet television Sling TV.
+There’s also the option of watching the UEFA Champions League in the US on Sling TV.
 It has a 7-day free trial but requires a US credit card to complete the registration.
-Staying with it after the trial will cost $25/month, so it’s probably worthwhile only if you own some of the devices that other platforms don’t support, such as Xbox, Oculus, or LG.
+Staying with it after the trial will cost you $25/month, so it’s probably worthwhile only if you own a device some of the other platforms don’t support, such as Xbox, Oculus, or LG.

 The only broadcaster of the Champions League in Canada is DAZN.
-The best thing about it is its month-long free trial and multiple payment options, including Visa Prepaid, iTunes, PayPal, and Roku Pay.
+The best thing about it is its month-long free trial and variety of payment options, which includes Visa Prepaid, iTunes, PayPal, and Roku Pay.

-After the free trial, using DAZN costs $20/month or $150/year.
-If you’re planning to rage quit in case your team fails to reach the semi-finals, better pay month-by-month, although you can watch other live sports on DAZN, such as MLB, ATP, snooker, boxing, or MMA.
+After the free trial, using DAZN will cost you $20/month or $150/year.
+The annual plan is attractive if you’re planning to watch other live sports on DAZN, such as MLB, ATP, snooker, boxing, or MMA.

-This streaming service might also be interesting to VIZIO SmartCast, Xbox One, and PlayStation owners as not all of them are supported by the broadcasters in the US.
+This streaming service might also be appealing to owners of VIZIO SmartCast, Xbox One, or PlayStation as not all of these are supported by other broadcasters.
 Finally, if you have a US account of DAZN, you are eligible to use it in Canada.

-BT Sport is the official Champions League broadcaster in the UK – the womb of the soccer.
-It will provide you not only with all the remaining matches of the 2018-2019 season but also with Europa League, Premier League, FA Cup, Gallagher Premiership Rugby, Ultimate Fighting Championship, and many more.
+BT Sport is the official Champions League broadcaster in the UK – the birthplace of soccer.
+It will provide you not only with all the remaining matches of the 2018-2019 season but also with Europa League, the Premier League, FA Cup, Gallagher Premiership Rugby, the Ultimate Fighting Championship, and many more.

 The subscription price depends on the following factors.
 New BT TV subscribers get it for free if they buy a TV.
 The BT Sport App gives away three months and charges $11.50/month afterward.
 Sky TV owners pay $15.33/month with BT Broadband and around $36/month without one.
 Lastly, TalkTalk TV prices it from $25.56/month.